19hours/sg-statutes/Acts/Income Tax Act.md

 ### Exemption of certain dividends

-13B\.—(1) Where a company derives income which is subject to tax or exempt from tax in accordance withregulations prescribed under section 43A, 43C, 43D, 43E, 43F, 43G, 43H, 43I, 43J, 43K, 43L, 43M (repealed), 43N, 43O, 43P, 43Q, 43R, 43S, 43T or 43U, the following provisions of this section shall have effect.
+13B\.—(1) Where a company derives income which is subject to tax or exempt from tax in accordance with regulations prescribed under section 43A, 43C, 43D, 43E, 43F, 43G, 43H, 43I, 43J, 43K, 43L, 43M (repealed), 43N, 43O, 43P, 43Q, 43R, 43S, 43T, 43U, 43V, 43W or 43X, the following provisions of this section shall have effect.

 [1/82; 15/83; 31/86; 1/90; 20/91; 2/92; 28/92; 26/93; 1/98; 31/98; 37/2002; 21/2003]

+[7/2007 wef 17/02/2006]

-(2) As soon as any amount of income of the company has been subject to tax at the rate of 10% (or other concessionary rate) or exempt from tax in accordance withregulations prescribed under section 43A, 43C, 43D, 43E, 43F, 43G, 43H, 43I, 43J, 43K, 43L, 43M (repealed), 43N, 43O, 43P, 43Q, 43R, 43S, 43T or 43U, the net amount of the income after deduction of the tax or the amount of the income exempted shall be credited to a special account (referred to in this section as the account) to be kept by the company for the purposes of this section.
+(2) As soon as any amount of income of the company has been subject to tax at the rate of 10% (or other concessionary rate) or exempt from tax in accordance with regulations prescribed under section 43A, 43C, 43D, 43E, 43F, 43G, 43H, 43I, 43J, 43K, 43L, 43M (repealed), 43N, 43O, 43P, 43Q, 43R, 43S, 43T, 43U, 43V, 43W or 43X, the net amount of the income after deduction of the tax or the amount of the income exempted shall be credited to a special account (referred to in this section as the account) to be kept by the company for the purposes of this section.

 [15/83; 1/90; 20/91; 2/92; 28/92; 26/93; 1/98; 31/98; 37/2002; 21/2003]

+[7/2007 wef 17/02/2006]

 (3) Where the account is in credit at the date on which any dividends are paid by the company out of the net amount of the income credited to that account, an amount equal to those dividends or to that credit, whichever is the less, shall be debited to the account.